 SSD staff members work with students, faculty, and other resources of the University to coordinate accommodations for which students are entitled under federal legislation.
 We encourage self-advocacy for students and will assist faculty in meeting the needs of all Fresno State students.
 Services available include:

 - Disability Management Counseling

 - Deaf and Hard of Hearing Services

 - Assistive Technology

-- Other Campus and Classroom Services

-- Accessible Testing Services

-- Textbooks in Alternate Formats

 - TRIO Student Support Services Disabilities